 Medication Abortion (Abortion Pills)

-An abortion pill refers to using two types of medication, mifepristone and misoprostol (or just misoprostol if mifepristone isn’t available), to end a pregnancy.
-Generally, this consists of a series of tablets taken over the course of 1-2 days.
+A medicated abortion is when someone takes two types of medicine, called mifepristone and misoprostol (or just misoprostol if mifepristone isn't available), to stop a pregnancy.
+They take pills over the course of 1-2 days.
 The medicine stops the pregnancy from growing, and then it causes contractions to push the pregnancy out of the body.

 How do I know what the laws around abortion are in my state?